 The maturity period for PPF is 15 years.
 It is another major difference between VPF and PPF.
 Moreover, a PPF subscriber can extend the lock-in period by a block of 5 years from thereon once the stipulated time is over.

 Deposits amounting to a maximum of Rs.1.5 lakh are annually exempt from taxation under Section 80C of the Income Tax Act 1961.
-Moreover, the interest earned and the balance withdrawn at the end of maturity is exempt from tax.
+Moreover, the interest earned and the balance withdrawn at the end of maturity are exempt from tax.

 The following table illustrates the difference between PPF and VPF.